d2l-ai/d2l-en/chapter_preliminaries/probability.md

 ## Random Variables

-When we spoke about events like the roll of a die coming up odds or the first coin toss coming up heads, we were invoking the idea of a *random variable*.
+When we spoke about events like the roll of a dice coming up odds or the first coin toss coming up heads, we were invoking the idea of a *random variable*.
 Formally, random variables are mappings